7 Best Folding Exercise Bikes – 2022 Buying Guide

 1. Exerpeutic Folding Magnetic Upright Bike

 You get 8 levels of adjustable resistance, along with dual pulse sensors which provide an accurate heart rate reading.
 It is a rare thing on a cheap folding exercycle.

 2. Sunny Indoor Exercise Cycle

 Max weight 200 pounds

-The Sunny Indoor Exercise Cycle is a very simple designed, functional, lightweight foldaway exercise bike.
+The Sunny Indoor Exercise Cycle is a very simply designed, functional, lightweight foldaway exercise bike.
 It has an oversized seat with comfortable padding.
 You simply twist the knob to adjust the level of resistance.Read more

 The LCD screen is large and bright, providing you with readouts of your time, speed, distance, and calories burned.
 The maximum user weight of 220 pounds is little light, compared to the likes of the Exerpeutic folding exercise bike.

 The Sunny Indoor Exercise Cycle is exceptionally lightweight, with an overall weight of just 61 pounds, which includes a durable 22-pound flywheel.
 It folds to a very compact size, which can be stored in a closet or under a bed.
 The frame construction is solid, and this folding exercise bike is secure when set up.